MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 1. Go to the [Oracle Data Access Components Runtime Downloads](https://www.oracle.com/database/technologies/dotnet-odacdeploy-downloads.html) page.

-2. Under **ODAC XCopy**, select either **64-bit Unmanaged ODP.NET 19.10** or **32-bit Unmanaged ODP.NET 19.10**, depending on whether you'll be usting the 64-bit or 32-bit version of Power BI Desktop.
-This example uses the 64-bit version.
+2. Under **ODAC XCopy**, select either **64-bit Unmanaged ODP.NET 19.10** or **32-bit Unmanaged ODP.NET 19.10**, depending on whether you'll be using the 64-bit or 32-bit version of Power BI Desktop.
+The examples in this article use the 64-bit version.

 3. Review and accept the Oracle license agreement, then select **Download ODP.NETUnmanaged19.10Xcopyx64.zip**.